 The best baby bird rehabilitation is prevention.
 Educate your friends, family, neighbors, and yourselves about the fledging process.
 Know where nesting sites are located, and keep cats and dogs indoors around the time you think the birds will fledge to avoid predation.
 Ask neighbors to take responsibility for their pets as well.

 NOTE: Raising a wild animal in captivity is illegal unless you have both state and federal permits.
-For information on how you can become a permitted wildlife rehabilitator, visit our wildlife rehabilitation training page, and contact the Virginia Department of Game and Inland Fisheries [PDF] or your state's wildlife agency.
+For information on how you can become a permitted wildlife rehabilitator, visit our wildlife rehabilitation training page, and contact the Virginia Department of Wildlife Resources [PDF] or your state's wildlife agency.